Fried Chicken Bao with Thai Basil Aioli

 Today we are making fried chicken baos – and not just any fried chicken bao.
 We’re making Taiwanese fried chicken baos with a delicious Thai basil aioli to complement it.
 These are seriously life-changing and my favorite bao from my bao series yet!

 Taiwanese popcorn fried chicken is usually served with flash-fried Thai basil but I wanted to do something a little different with the herb.
 Instead of frying it, I made a super rich and flavorful Thai basil aioli.
-The sauce is creamy, tangy, a little spicy, and goes perfectly with the crispy chicken and fluffy bao.
+The sauce is creamy, tangy, and a little spicy, and goes perfectly with the crispy chicken and fluffy bao.

 For garnish, I used Asian Pickled Red Onions and fresh cilantro.
 The pickled red onions add tanginess and crunch while cutting through all the grease.
 The cilantro, on the other hand, adds freshness to help round out all the flavors.